wellcomecollection/docs/rfcs/013-release_deployment_tracking/v1/README.md

 #### Build artifact SSM Parameters

-The URI of the container image will then be used to update an SSM parameter with a key:
+The URI of the container image in ECR will stored in an SSM parameter with a key:

  `/{project_id}/images/{label}/{service_id}`